-Where a company's employees are represented on the board of directors, it is required by law to produce written instructions for the board with specific rules on the work of the board and its administrative procedures which determine what matters must be considered by the board.
+Where a company's board of directors includes members elected by and from among the employees, it is required by law to produce written instructions for the board with specific rules on the work of the board and its administrative procedures which determine what matters must be considered by the board.
 This Code of Practice states that companies should have such instructions whether or not employees are represented on the board.